Posted on Jul 2, 2025

 In other words, 10.07$ is your series marketing budget.
 As long as it costs you LESS than 10.07$ to sell a SINGLE COPY of BOOK-1, you’re making money.
 It is also the number you can spend on ads, promos or whatever book stunt your creative mind can conjure.

 ***Caveat: there’s more that goes into these calculations: length of time you’re measuring your series value, promotions you may be running, if your books are enrolled in Kindle Unlimited and thus you’re getting KENPs reads as well, etc.,… The above is a simplified overview of how making money off of fiction works.
-If you’d like to go deeper, please CLICK HERE.
+If you’d like to go deeper, please check out our Full Time Fiction program.

 In Closing